-August 16, 2023
+August 28, 2024

 This module is taught to MSc students from a variety of programmes, including cognitive science, human computer interaction, consciousness and embodiment, and computer science.
-It will be taught face to face, but the content of the lectures is provided in video form.
+It will be taught face to face, but material for class preparation is provided in video form.
 Students are required to watch specific videos, and to read specific texts before class.
+Attendance in class is required, as that is where the teaching takes place.